 Finger isometrics are done in many ways.
 Depending on the type of injury or strength level, a clinical can choose to perform isometrics of each finger or all at ones.

-Trying to squeeze a hard ball is a type of finger isometric exercise.
+Trying to squeeze a hardball is a type of finger isometric exercise.
 Maintaining a downward dog yoga pose (active pose) or pushing against wall/floor actively with fingers extended (straightened) are also types of isometric exercises.

-For individual finger exercise, you are applying pressure on each finger with the other hand in opposite direction of the movement.
+For individual finger exercise, you are applying pressure on each finger with the other hand in the opposite direction of the movement.

-So for example, in the figure above, a person is trying to perform isometric of index finger extension by applying a pressure on tip of fingers to prevent the actual movement.
+So for example, in the figure above, a person is trying to perform isometric of index finger extension by applying pressure on the tip of fingers to prevent the actual movement.
 The same is done on each finger and also for finger flexion.